arianitu/postgres-statefulset/config/README.md

 `apk add nano`

 (To obtain editor.
-Choose your own if you wish.)
+Choose your own if you wish.
+Note the Postgresql deployment is based on an Alpine Linux image, and is therefore somewhat different to Ubuntu.)

 `su postgres`